 Words with optional complements pose various challenges for formal semantics, one of them being their categorial and lexical ambiguity (Gillon 2012).
-One can notice that (24a) has two forms logically equivalent to it, with "the same verb" taking either direct object as in (29) or an indirect object (in "comitative case") as in (30).
+One can notice that (24a) has two forms logically equivalent to it, with "the same verb" taking either a direct object, as in (29) or an indirect object (in "comitative case"), as in (30).
 In these sentences with explicit verbal arguments the VPs express a (first order) property and sentences with such VPs and plural NP subjects can have distributive meaning in opposition to the corresponding sentences with omitted verbal arguments.

-The semantics of sentences with verbs expressing symmetric relations but in which the complements are omitted necessitates their raising.
+The semantics of sentences with verbs expressing symmetric relations but in which the complements are omitted necessitates the raising of the type of the verb.
 Given, however the fact that such sentences are in general equivalent to corresponding sentences with each other or the same we know already how to compute their meaning.
-For instance (27) can be considered as logically equivalent to (32) and (33a) to (33b):
+For instance, (27) can be considered as logically equivalent to (32) and (33a) to (33b):

 - (32) Leo and Lea met each other.

-- (33a) Lea and Dan married.
+- (33) a.
+Lea and Dan married.

-- (33b) Lea and Dan married each other.
+- b.
+Lea and Dan married each other.